Acupuncture

 What does a treatment entail?

-The first appointment includes an examination and the first acupuncture treatment.
-Many times the first treatment is aimed at allowing the pet to be introduced to the needle placement and identifying the goals for treatment.
-Each treatment appointment is 40 minutes to allow time for the needles to be placed and then remain in place for 10-20 minutes ideally.
+During the first appointment, the pet undergoes an examination and the first acupuncture treatment.
+The first treatment is usually aimed at allowing the pet to be introduced to the needle placement and identifying the goals for treatment.
+Each treatment appointment takes 40 minutes, with the needles remaining in place for 10-20 minutes.
 Points are placed based on palpation and clinical indications.

 How many treatments are recommended?

-The time period between acupuncture treatments varies.
-Typically, it is recommended beginning with three to five treatments, which may be every other week, once a week, or biweekly.
-As the patient shows improvement, treatments can be spaced further apart, or even discontinued.
-Some patients show marked improvement immediately following the first treatment, but most patients typically improve after three or more treatments.
+The number of treatments required varies, but it is usually recommended to begin with three to five treatments.
+These treatments may be every other week, once a week, or biweekly.
+As the pet shows improvement, treatments can be spaced further apart or discontinued.
+Some pets show marked improvement immediately following the first treatment, but most pets typically improve after three or more treatments.
 Chronic conditions may take longer to respond.

 What is a Certified Veterinary Acupuncturist?

-Dr. Demyan is a 2014 graduate of Colorado State University’s College of Veterinary Medicine.
-She completed 84 additional hours of Medical Acupuncture for Veterinarians (MAV) course work to earn her Certification.
-She is able to provide safe and effective integrative medicine for your pet.
+Dr. Demyan is a 2014 graduate of Colorado State University’s College of Veterinary Medicine and a Certified Veterinary Acupuncturist.
+She completed 84 additional hours of Medical Acupuncture for Veterinarians (MAV) coursework to earn her Certification.
+She can provide safe and effective integrative medicine for your pet.
 Call today to schedule your pet’s acupuncture appointment with Dr. Demyan.